 Your Push Goal isn’t necessarily the goal that’s most important to you, but it IS the one that makes the others possible.
 It’s like a domino effect.
 Achieving that one goal will help you “push through” the others.

-For more information on setting goals and choosing a PUSH Goal, check out Chalene’s book PUSH.
+For more information on setting goals, check out Chalene’s book PUSH.